 Next Generation HIQuad X is available

-Continued SupportProducts that enter the legacy phase will have limited availability and will not receive updates or new features.
+Continued SupportProducts that enter the passive phase will have limited availability and will not receive updates or new features.
 HIQuad X fully supports new safety features and future certifications.

 Improved Safety and SecurityHIQuad X provides you the optimal basis to bring your system to the latest standard of functional safety and automation security.